alexandrecuer/smartgrid/datasets/README.md

 # kit of datasets collected from the field

-All datasets ar in emoncms format
+All datasets are in emoncms format

 All data stored in .dat file are 4 bytes (32 bits) float